The following essay was submitted to the NYU MBA program by our client. The client was accepted to the program.

 During college, I decided that when the time was right, I would acquire an MBA education.
 Now is the perfect time for me to do so.
 On the one hand, I have gained several years of work experience.
 On the other hand, I am still at the beginning of my career and believe that an MBA degree from a world-class business school such as Stern will help me mold an effective managerial style.

 In addition to these considerations, I would like to make a career change.
 In my current, position I recruit new clients and market financial products.
 In the future, I hope to engage more with the essence of finance, rather than the marketing of it.

 I hope to grow within my organization and become involved in the financial management of the firm, eventually reaching the position of CFO.
-In this role, I will be called upon to set the financial agenda of the bank, determining policy and deciding which industries to get involved in.
+In this role, I will be called upon to set the financial agenda of the bank, determine policy, and decide which industries to get involved in.
 I will be required to successfully manage dozens of people, having to motivate and guide them toward executing our strategy.
 Yet my aspirations do not stop there.

 My current position as a commercial banker has given me experience working with businesses from different industries, making credit decisions, motivating employees, and managing campaigns.
-To succeed as a financial consultant however, I will need to acquire skills in analyzing capital markets and quantitatively evaluating investment possibilities.
-An MBA from a program which combines a rigorous grounding in quantitative analytical tools will give me these skills.
+To succeed as a financial consultant, however, I will need to acquire skills in analyzing capital markets and quantitatively evaluating investment possibilities.
+An MBA from a program that combines a rigorous grounding in quantitative analytical tools will give me these skills.